-Now let's take a look at wiring up a three-way toggle switch in a Gibson Les Paul style guitar, and while we’re at it, we'll talk about the rest of the wiring also
+Now let's take a look at wiring up a three-way toggle switch in a Gibson Les Paul style guitar, and while we’re at it, we'll talk about the rest of the wiring.

 There are two humbucker pickups and we will wire both of them up the same way.
 Each pickup is going to have five wires: Bare, Green, White, Red, and Black.
 If you have different colors than the ones presented here you might have to look up your specific pickups’ “Wiring Code.”
 The pickups have this many wires because the humbuckers are actually two single coil pickups and these wires give you access to each of the coils.
 This allows you to split the pickups or wire them in other unique ways.
 We are just going to worry about the standard way for right now.

-You want to solder together the Red and the White wire and tape them off.
-You want to solder together the Green and the Bare wire.
+You want to solder together the Red and the White wires and tape them off.
+You want to solder together the Green and the Bare wires.
 This is your ground wire.
-The Black wire is the Hot wire. (fig 1)
+The Black wire is the Hot wire.
+(Fig 1)

 The Gibson Les Paul circuit gives each pickup its own Volume and Tone control, and now that we have the Hot and the Ground wire from each pickup we can wire them to the Volume control the same as we would a single coil pickup.